wp-sms/wp-sms/readme.txt

 	}
 	add_filter('wp_sms_msg', 'wp_sms_modify_message');

-= Is REST API supported? =
+= Does It Support REST API? =
 Yes.
-Up to now, we’ve just registered one endpoint in the plugin.

-Add new subscribes to SMS newsletters.

-	POST /wpsms/v1/subscriber/add
+It does, see [https://wp-sms-pro.com/resources-category/api-endpoints/](documentation).

 = How to get the Pro Pack updates? =
 If you've already the pro pack version, you have to enter your license key in the setting page to get the updates.